Chang052052/rag-study-assistant/README.md

 - Output: Top-K retrieved chunks (K = 3 and K = 5) for each method with manual relevance judgement

 ### Experiment Design
-We conduct a small-scale retrieval experiment focusing on evidence recall rather than generation quality.
+I conduct a small-scale retrieval experiment focusing on evidence recall rather than generation quality.
+TF-IDF is used as a lightweight semantic baseline rather than a true dense embedding-based retriever, allowing controlled analysis of retrieval behaviour without introducing neural embedding models.

 **Retrieval Methods**
 - Sparse retrieval: keyword-based (BM25-style)